Baby Bok Choy with Yellow Bell Peppers

 - 1 lb baby bok choy, bottom root ball cut off and discarded, rinsed thoroughly, torn into smaller pieces

-1 Heat a tablespoon each of grapeseed (or canola) oil and sesame oil in a large sauté pan on high heat.
-Add the chopped yellow peppers and green onion, and cook, stirring occasionally, until lightly browned.
+1 Heat a tablespoon each of canola oil (or other high smoke point oil) and sesame oil in a large sauté pan on high heat.
+Add the sliced yellow peppers and chopped green onion, and cook, stirring occasionally, until lightly browned.
 (Keep a watch so that the onions don't burn.)

 2 Lower the heat and add the bok choy.
 Stir to coat with the oil in the pan.
 Cook only until the bok choy has wilted.
 The thicker, whiter ends of the baby bok choy should still be somewhat crunchy.